-Updated on 22 September 2022 (based on data up to 4 September 2022) (WHO website).
+Updated on 3 October 2022 (based on data up to 18 September 2022) (WHO website).

-Globally, influenza activity remained low.
-Generally, activity has decreased or remained low in most countries this period.
+Globally, influenza activity remained low with influenza A(H3N2) viruses predominately detected.
 In the temperate zones of the southern hemisphere, overall influenza activity appeared to further decrease this reporting period, except in South Africa where activity increased.

-In Oceania, detections of primarily influenza A(H3N2) decreased overall and influenzalike activity (ILI) activity was at low levels in most Pacific Island countries.
+In Oceania, influenza detections of primarily influenza A(H3N2) and influenza-like activity (ILI) activity were at low levels overall.

-In Southern Africa, there was an increase in influenza activity again in recent weeks with mainly influenza B viruses reported.
+In Southern Africa, there was an increase in influenza activity with mainly influenza B viruses reported.

 In temperate South America, influenza activity remained low.
 Influenza A(H3N2) viruses predominated among subtyped viruses.

 In the Caribbean and Central American countries, low influenza activity was reported with influenza A(H3N2) most frequently detected.

 In the tropical countries of South America, influenza detections were low and A(H3N2) detections predominated.